MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enroll.md

 * [Enrollment with Apple Configurator](): Manually enroll new or existing devices via Apple Configurator.
 This method is ideal for bulk enrollments and when you don't have access to Apple School Manager, Apple Business Manager, or when you require a wired network connection.
 You must have physical access to the devices because this method requires you to connect and configure devices on a Mac.
 There are two different paths you can take:

    * Setup Assistant enrollment: This method wipes the device and prepares it for enrollment in Apple Configurator.
 When users turn on their devices, Setup Assistant begins and devices enroll in Intune.
 This method requires you to have access to the device serial numbers because you need to input them into the admin center.
    * Direct enrollment: This method lets you enroll the device prior to distribution, and doesn't wipe the device.
 Devices enrolled this way aren't associated with a user so we recommend this option for shared or kiosk devices.
-You do not need to have the serial numbers for this method.
+You don't need to have the serial numbers for this method.

  * [User and device enrollment](../enrollment/ios-user-enrollment.md): Enable enrollment for personal-owned devices in BYOD scenarios.
 This method gives device owners the option to secure the entire device or just work-related apps and data.
 Enrollment takes place in the Company Portal app.
 This enrollment profile is in public preview in the admin center and is called **Enrollment types (preview)**.